Skip to main content

 HTB{user_flag_placeholder}

-Let me check what privileges Helen Frost has.
-This will tell me what special rights she possesses that might enable further attacks.
+Checking what privileges Helen Frost has.
+This will reveal any special rights that might enable further attacks.

 *Evil-WinRM* PS C:\Users\Helen.Frost\Desktop> whoami /priv